-Our selling, general and administrative expenses include employees and employee-related expenses for marketing, sales and other sales-support employees, and for managerial and administrative personnel, including executive officers, accounting, legal, information technology and human resources.
-This category of expenses also covers commissions, advertising and promotions expenses, related facilities costs, integration and other post-merger related costs, professional service fees, as well as the amortization expenses related to certain acquired assets of Solid Concepts, MakerBot, Objet and other business combinations.
+Our selling, general and administrative expenses include employee compensation and employee-related expenses for marketing, sales and other sales-support employees, and for managerial and administrative personnel, including executive officers, accounting, legal, information technology and human resources.
+This category of expenses also covers commissions, advertising and promotions expenses, related facilities costs, integration and other post-merger related costs, professional service fees, impairment charges of certain of our intangible assets, as well as the amortization expenses related to acquired assets as part of our business combinations.

 Commissions consist of sales-based commissions to independent sales agents and internal sales personnel.
 Commission rates vary, depending on the geographic location of the agent and on the achievement of certain performance targets.
 Our advertising and promotion expenses consist primarily of media advertising costs, trade and consumer marketing expenses and public relations expenses.
-We intend to invest in our sales and marketing infrastructure, and, therefore, expect selling expenses in general, and advertising and promotion expenses in particular, to increase in absolute terms.

-Facilities costs that are included in our selling, general and administrative expenses include a portion of the occupancy costs for our facilities in countries where administrative personnel are located.
+Facilities costs that are included in our selling, general and administrative expenses include a portion of the occupancy costs for our facilities in countries where sales, marketing and administrative personnel are located.
 Professional service fees for accounting and legal services and reserves for specific legal proceedings referred to elsewhere in this annual report are also included in selling, general and administrative expenses.
-As our operations continue to grow, we expect our administrative expenses to increase in absolute terms.